Skip to Content

 Some states, such as New Mexico, Indiana, and Oklahoma, do not disclose the members or managers of their LLCs.
 LLCs formed in these states are anonymous.
 Used properly, they can provide tremendous financial privacy, even more than that provided by a Nevada corporation.

 Unlike corporate law, LLC law allows most of the details regarding the operation of the company to be determined by its operating agreement.
 In other words, we can decide with broad latitude how the company is structured.
-This gives us tremendous flexibility from a business, asset protection, and estate-planning standpoint.
+This gives us tremendous flexibility from a business, Asset Protection, and estate-planning standpoint.

 Yes, You Can Lose Everything!